Devankattrinidium/TrinidiumLab-v1/README.md

 ## 🧪 What's Inside

-- `main.py` – Starter script to run your CSV-powered logic
+- `main.py` – Starter script to run the tool
 - `example.csv` – Sample input format to understand data structure
 - `.env.example` – Template for your secure API keys/config
 - Other various `.py` files but important